 In the context of illiquid investments, it is worth noting Arpinge S.p.A. owned by Inarcassa, Cassa Geometri (Cipag) and Industrial Experts (Eppi).
 Inarcassa is a shareholder of Arpinge S.p.A. with a EUR 70-million stake, equal to 40.385% of the share capital.
 The company operates in the infrastructure sector, with particular focus on energy transition (renewables, energy efficiency and mobility/parking).
 This is an innovative project that involves pension savings in real economy projects, focusing in particular on the issue of sustainability and environmental and social impacts.
 All of Arpinge's assets are allocated in support of the energy transition, more specifically energy from renewable sources, smart mobility and energy, and improving energy efficiency.
-At the end of 2021, the Board of Directors of Inarcassa approved the investment in Energy Transition Fund I, a fund managed by Copenhagen Infrastructure Partners which, with EUR 3 billion, is the largest fund in the world dedicated to clean hydrogen.
+At the end of 2021, Inarcassa's Board of Directors approved an investment in Energy Transition Fund I, managed by Copenhagen Infrastructure Partners.
+This fund, with a total value of EUR 3 billion, stands as the world's largest fund dedicated to clean hydrogen.
 In particular, the Fund will focus mainly on greenfield projects in OECD countries and aims to contribute to the decarbonisation of sectors including agriculture, aviation, shipping, chemical manufacturing and steel production through the use of green fuels and carbon-free fertilisers.